huggingface/blog/simple_sdxl_optimizations.md

 [Stable Diffusion XL (SDXL)](https://huggingface.co/papers/2307.01952) is the latest latent diffusion model by Stability AI for generating high-quality super realistic images.
 It overcomes challenges of previous Stable Diffusion models like getting hands and text right as well as spatially correct compositions.
 In addition, SDXL is also more context aware and requires fewer words in its prompt to generate better looking images.

 However, all of these improvements come at the expense of a significantly larger model.
 How much larger?
-The base SDXL model has 3.5B parameters, which is approximately 3x larger than the previous Stable Diffusion model.
+The base SDXL model has 3.5B parameters (the UNet, in particular), which is approximately 3x larger than the previous Stable Diffusion model.

 To explore how we can optimize SDXL for inference speed and memory use, we ran some tests on an A100 GPU (40 GB).
 For each inference run, we generate 4 images and repeat it 3 times.